jColeChanged/jColeChanged.github.io/_posts/2010-12-09-lisp-has-average-performance-in-google-ai-competition.md

 </figure>

 That really *bugged* me, but I ended up getting my hat on straight.
-It turned out that the average elo of all the programs was about 2030, while the average elo of the Java programs was close to 2060.
-This is well within one standard deviation so to the answer to my first question is that Java programs are pretty average.
+It turned out that the average Elo of all the programs was about 2030, while the average Elo of the Java programs was close to 2060.
+This is well within one standard deviation so the answer to my first question is that Java programs are pretty average.

 The second question was also fairly tame.
 I asked whether or not Lisp programs tended to do better than Java programs.
 It turned out that they didn't.
-The average Lisp programs elo was 2040.
-Which is lower than Java, which I wouldn't expect given the sort of things that Paul Graham says about Lisp.
+The average Lisp program's Elo was 2040, which is lower than Java, which I wouldn't expect given the sort of things that Paul Graham says about Lisp.
 This intrigued me enough to try to ask the same question in a different way.
 There are multiple measures of center after all.
-That investigation led to a box plot of the Java and Lisp elo scores.
+That investigation led to a box plot of the Java and Lisp Elo scores.

 <figure>
 <img src="/img/ai-comp/boxplot.png" alt="Boxplot of Java and Lisp Elo Rankings" />
 </figure>

-I noticed when I looked at this was that the winner of the competition, a Lisp program, was an outlier.
+What I noticed when I looked at this was that the winner of the competition, a Lisp program, was an outlier.
 That seems to go against some of the [language attribution][8] that was going on when the winner was first announced.
-Lisp does gets a little redemption though as the median Lisp program was a good bit above the average.
+Lisp does get a little redemption though as the median Lisp program was a good bit above the average.
 This means that most of the Lisp programs were above average, but the ones that weren't tended to be so below average as to drag them down.
 The [density diagram][9] shown on the blog that I mentioned